 Happy Anniversary to us, friends!
-It’s been six years since the first post at A Wish Come Clear, so I recorded a video to celebrate and to share some exciting news as well.
+It’s been six years since the first post at A Wish Come Clear, so I recorded a video, What If You Stopped Making Yourself Miserable and Chose Joy?

 Click here to watch the video on Youtube, or just press play and read the approximate transcript below.